Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer-basics.md

 ---
 layout: article
-title: Peakboard Designer - The Basics
+title: Introduction to the Peakboard Designer
-menu_title: Peakboard Designer - The Basics
+menu_title: Introduction to the Peakboard Designer
-description: Peakboard Designer - The Basics
+description: Introduction to the Peakboard Designer
 lang: en
 weight: 100
 ref: start-100